awsdocs/aws-lambda-developer-guide/doc_source/ruby-logging.md

 Your Lambda function comes with a CloudWatch Logs log group, with a log stream for each instance of your function\.
 The runtime sends details about each invocation to the log stream, and relays logs and other output from your function's code\.

-To write to your function's log, use `puts`\.
+To output logs from your function code, you can use `puts` statements, or any logging library that writes to `stdout` or `stderr`\.
 The following example logs the values of environment variables and the event object\.

 **Example lambda\_function\.rb**